nickbaldwin-monster/adinfo/readme.md

 local storage (or chrome storage) and use that for startup - then just need to presist changes and communicate state changes to all tabs

-step 1: retrieve persisted settings via context step 2: any requests to change state are handled by context, persisted and sent to background step 3: state changes are sent to all content tabs from background
+step 1: retrieve persisted settings (if exist) via context (otherwise use defaults) step 2: any requests to change state are handled by context, persisted (if possible) and sent to background step 3: state changes are sent to all content tabs from background

 ## Notes